The Twentieth Annual

 Saturday, Feb.
 22 | 7 p.m. | Dodd Auditorium, George Washington Hall

-Cost: $7 general admission, $5 UMW students, faculty, and staff.
+Cost: $5 general admission/at the door, $2 UMW students, faculty, and staff pre-sale.

 Stepping began in the early 1900s.
 Today, the dance form uses the entire body to resonate complex rhythmic beats and sounds.
 Join area high school teams for this high-energy, entertaining competition.

 Wednesday, March 19 | 7 p.m. | Lee Hall, room 411

 Founder and CEO of Red Ladder, Regina Barr regales her audiences by providing them with hands-on knowledge combined with the practical wisdom and relevant stories gained through successfully navigating the financial services industry for more than 18 years.
 These attributes earned her recognition as one of Minneapolis/St. Paul Business Journal’s “40 Twin Cities professionals under 40 years old” for her business accomplishments and community contributions.
 Her background includes more than 18 years of leadership experience in the corporate sector in product, sales and marketing.
 Her primary goal has always been to develop people and inspire success.
 She is the past Foundation Chair of Financial Women International, and is actively involved in the Breast Cancer Awareness Association, Women Achieving New Direction and other organizations.

 Islamic Cultural Celebration Banquet Keynote Speaker: Salma Elkadi Abugideiri

 Thursday, April 3| 6 p.m. | Faculty/Staff Dining Room, Seacobeck Hall